Winter semester 2021/2022

 Type of Study:

-The grade for the module will be determined by a written exam.
-The exam will take place on February 14, 2018, during the lecture hours.
+The grade for the module is determined by a written exam at the university.

-- Five credit points are awarded for the successful completion of the module "Special Topics in Magnetism".
+- Ten credit points are awarded for the successful completion of the module "Advanced Solid State Physics".

 - If you need a paper certificate in addition to the certification in the Campus Management System, please send an e-mail to Marion Badow.